 Weekly injections dominate the attention economy — Wegovy, Mounjaro, and in the US Zepbound (obesity) versus Mounjaro (diabetes); in Korea only Mounjaro is on the shelf.
 For the bigger picture on where Wegovy pricing sits in Korea, see the Wegovy price breakdown.
 For the full Korean anti-obesity landscape, this map of every available option is the companion read.

-So why does Saxenda still come up?
-Four reasons a generic does not erase.
+So why does Saxenda keep coming up?
+Four reasons a generic doesn't erase.

-First, starting at 0.6 mg with weekly steps is a softer on-ramp than a weekly 0.25 → 0.5 → 1.0 mg escalation for people with strong early nausea.
+Start with the on-ramp.
+Beginning at 0.6 mg with weekly steps is gentler than a weekly 0.25 → 0.5 → 1.0 mg climb for people who get hit hard by early nausea.
 Some patients genuinely titrate better on a daily ladder.

-Second, budget sensitivity in Korea stays high even as weekly drugs dominate.
-If a generic daily option lands meaningfully below a weekly's monthly total, a cohort of patients will swap injection frequency for household budget.
+Then there's budget.
+Price sensitivity in Korea stays high even as weekly drugs dominate the conversation.
+If a generic daily option lands meaningfully below a weekly's monthly total, a cohort of patients will trade injection frequency for household budget without blinking.

-Third, Korean clinics look at switch paths, not just first-line choices.
-Patients who did not tolerate Wegovy or plateaued on Mounjaro still need a lane.
-Daily liraglutide is that lane.
+Korean clinics also think in switch paths, not just first-line picks.
+Patients who couldn't tolerate Wegovy or stalled out on Mounjaro still need somewhere to go.
+Daily liraglutide is that somewhere.

-Fourth, clinician fluency.
+And finally, clinician fluency.
 Saxenda has a decade of real-world reps behind it.
-A generic entering that groove competes on a muscle-memory prescribing workflow, not a cold start.
+A generic dropping into that groove competes on muscle-memory prescribing, not a cold start.

-This isn't a "last-generation drug" story.
-In a weekly-GLP-1 world, Saxenda — brand or generic — keeps a seat as the entry option, the budget option, and the gentle-titration option.
+None of this is a "last-generation drug" story.
+In a weekly-GLP-1 world, Saxenda — brand or generic — holds its seat as the entry option, the budget option, and the gentle-titration option.

 The one-paragraph read

-As of April 2026: the US has both a diabetes (Dec 23, 2024) and an obesity (Feb 24, 2026) generic liraglutide approved, with Hikma and Biocon both actively in the market.
-The UK and Korea have the corporate scaffolding in place — Handok's May 24, 2024 deal with Biocon on the Korea side — but not yet a public obesity-label approval date, retail price, or dispensing map.
-Before you wait for a cheaper Saxenda in Korea, get three facts locked: local obesity-label approval, all-in monthly cost versus weekly alternatives, and supply continuity past month one.
-Until those three are yes, the generic signal is real — just not actionable this month.
+As of April 2026: the US has both a diabetes generic (Dec 23, 2024) and an obesity generic (Feb 24, 2026) liraglutide approved, with Hikma and Biocon both live in the market.
+The UK and Korea have the corporate scaffolding up — Handok's May 24, 2024 deal with Biocon on the Korea side — but no public obesity-label approval date, retail price, or dispensing map yet.
+So before you sit and wait for a cheaper Saxenda in Korea, lock down three facts: local obesity-label approval, all-in monthly cost against the weekly alternatives, and supply continuity past month one.
+Until all three read yes, the generic signal is real — it's just not something you can act on this month.

-If your next clinic visit is this week, don't stop at "I heard a generic is coming."
-Ask about approval status on the local label, your 12-week numbers, pen training, and monthly total cost.
-That's the conversation worth having — the one that survives the elevator ride home.
+And if your next clinic visit is this week, don't walk in with "I heard a generic is coming."
+Walk in with questions: approval status on the local label, your 12-week numbers, pen training, monthly total cost.
+That's the conversation worth having — the one that's still useful by the time you reach the elevator.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.